Working with Schools

 Mentors receive training before the start of the programme and over 20 hours of experience in maths mentoring.
 At the end of the programme, each mentor receives a reference letter from MathsMakers.
 Mentoring work can count for accreditation with the Duke of Edinburgh, ASDAN or Edexcel BTEC, in accordance with the school's arrangements with any of these programmes.

 What Do Schools Say?

-"It was easy to work with MathsMakers.
-Communication was always prompt and professional."
+"It was easy to work with the MathsMakers team.
+Communication was always professional and prompt."

 Kathryn Buchanan, Deputy Head of Maths